Free cavity wall insulation

 Does cavity wall insulation cause damp?

 There's a common misconception that cavity wall insulation causes damp since the space being filled was designed to prevent damp.
-But according to a Which? report this is very rare and could only occur in properties as a result of cavity wall insulation if there’s a combination the following factors:
+But according to athis is very rare and could only occur in properties as a result of cavity wall insulation if there’s a combination of the following:

 We've put together some handy guides to help you with your everyday energy management.

 Could you qualify for free home insulation?
 Simply answer a few questions about your home and find out.

 Unless you have loft insulation, all of your energy could literally be going through the roof.
 Insulate your loft today and save up to £215 a year.